List of national parks of Argentina: History

-The creation of the National Parks dates back to the 1903 donation of 75 km2 of land in the Lake District in the Andes foothills by Francisco Moreno.
+The creation of the National Parks dates back to the 1903 donation of 75 km2 of land in the Lake District in the Andes foothills by Francisco Moreno, the renowned explorer and academic in Argentina.
 This formed the nucleus of a larger protected area in Patagonia around San Carlos de Bariloche.
+At the beginning of the 1920s there was an amazing revival of the national park idea at Lake Nahuel Huapí, which led to the official establishment of the Parque Nacional del Sud on 8 April 1922 by decree of President Yrigoyen.
 In 1934, a law was passed creating the National Parks system, formalising the protected area as the Nahuel Huapi National Park and creating the Iguazú National Park.
 Thus, Argentina was the third country in the Americas, after United States and Canada to establish a national parks system.
 The National Park Police Force was born, enforcing the new laws preventing tree-felling and hunting.
-Their early task was largely to establish national sovereignty over these disputed areas and to protect borders.
+Under the direction of the founding director of the National Direction of National Parks Exequiel Bustillo, a conception of national parks focused on economic development and colonization of the region was developed.
+Beyond touristic development the aim of the parks was to establish national sovereignty over peripherical areas and to protect national borders.
 Five further national parks were declared in 1937 in Patagonia and the service planned new towns and facilities to promote tourism and education.
 Six more were declared by 1970.